-Note that a higher resolution usually has higher bit rate as well, for example in the GoPro Session 5:
+Note that a higher resolution usually offers higher bit rate, for example in the GoPro Session 5:

 - 1080p 60fps – 45Mb/s

 - 2.7K and 4K 60fps – 60Mb/s

-But the GoPro has a maximum bit rate of 60Mb/s, 2.7K and 4K have the same bit rate.
+But the it has a maximum bit rate of 60Mb/s, 2.7K and 4K have the same bit rate.
 That means if you are using 4K you will effectively have less image quality per pixel than 2.7K.

 And I almost always turn Superview on for my FPV footage, since 4K doesn’t support Superview in the Session 5, I had to use 2.7K in this case.

 When it comes to frame rate (FPS), I’m normally recording everything with 30FPS because it shows less jello and looks more “cinematic” than higher FPS.
 If you are going to play with slow motion, then 60FPS and 120FPS are good options.

-There are 3 things you can change your exposure:
+There are 3 things that affect your camera exposure:

 - Shutter Speed

 ISO is the digital enhancement of light, it’s a digital way of adding more light to the image.
-Generally the lower ISO the better, because higher ISO introduce more noise to your image where there isn’t enough light.
+Generally the lower ISO the better, because high ISO introduce more noise to your image where there isn’t enough light.

 Shutter speed affects how much light it lets in for every individual shot.

-By changing one setting requires you to adjust other settings as well to compensate, so it’s really a balance between them.
+By changing one setting requires you to adjust another to compensate, it’s really a balance between these settings.

 For the GoPro, to change exposure you only have 2 options: Shutter Speed and ISO.